ansys/pyfluent/doc/source/user_guide/offline/case_file.rst

 CaseFile
 ========

-The CaseFile class provides a reader for Fluent case files.
+The ``CaseFile`` class allows you to access Fluent case information without a live Fluent session.
+You command ``CaseFile`` objects to read your Fluent case files before you access the case information through the ``CaseFile`` methods.

 Sample usage
 ------------

-You can use the CaseFile class by importing it and passing a case file path.
-This example shows how to have the CaseFile class read a case file (.cas.h5) from the ``examples`` repository:
+This example shows how to command a ``CaseFile`` object to read a case file, and query its interface:

 .. code-block:: python